Alphvino/mytests/README.md

-# mytests
+# My files
-Repository where i put my exercises that i do with different languages
+Simple as it is, repository where i put some of my programming files or also dotfiles!